Air Force–Colorado State football rivalry

 The Air Force–Colorado State football rivalry is an American college football rivalry in Colorado between the U.S. Air Force Academy Falcons and Colorado State University Rams.
 The Ram–Falcon Trophy is awarded to the winner of the game.

 Ram–Falcon Trophy

 The origin of the Ram–Falcon Trophy is traced back to Shelly Godkin, a former ROTC commander at Colorado State.
-He watched the teams play in 1978 and sought to translate his impressions into a trophy symbolic of an annual game.
+The trophy was carved by local Fort Collins artist, Bill Wrage, who donated several artistic works to Colorado State University.